Pintar-Community/help.stg.pintar.co.id/contents/docs/lms/en/live-session-other.md

 ![](/img/articlee-4.jpg)

-5. Select the session where you want to add a Live Session, then click + Add Content.
+5. Select the session where you want to add a Live Session (Other), then click + Add Content.

 ![](/img/articlee-5.jpg)